loboramiro/stat418-finalproject/README.md

 A random forest model is trained on strike and economic data from 2021–2024 to predict the probability of a labor action (strike or protest) in 2025.

+## Deployment Architecture

+- The prediction model is hosted via an API using the `plumber` R package, containerized with Docker, and deployed to Google Cloud Run.
+- The Shiny app serves as the front end, sending prediction requests to the API and displaying the results.

 ## Shiny App